rotor-studio/OF_Quito/README.md

-# Openframeworks workshop with astronomical data in Quito (Ecuador)
+# Openframeworks workshop with astronomical data / Quito (Ecuador) / Haussmann Lab

 Code example built step by step during the workshop to introduce students to OpenFrameworks & data visualization.